Dsianov/The-Ground-is-Lava/docs/final.md

 ## Project Summary
 Over the duration of this project course, we created two agents that learn to solve arbitrary mazes.
-Our representation of a maze in the Malmo environment is a gridworld that consists of dirt blocks over a floor of lava.
-The agent starts in the (0,0) block and navigates over dirt blocks to a single lapis block the “goal block” denoting the end of the maze.
+Our representation of a maze in the Malmo environment consists of dirt blocks over a floor of lava.
+The agent navigates over dirt blocks to a single lapis block the “goal block” denoting the end of the maze.
 These mazes were generated randomly using our implementation of the randomized Prim-Jarnik minimum spanning tree algorithm which typically produces mazes that are difficult to solve.

+The Markov Decision Process (MDP) we used to model the environment is comparable to a gridworld.
+Each block of the maze is represented as a coordinate position (a tuple of integers which are in the form (int+0.5, int+0.5) in the actual code) on the grid.
+Each state is a position on the grid and an agent can transition to a future state by moving one block at a time on the grid in either the north, south, east or west direction.
+The agent’s actions are restricted to a move in any of these four directions and of the form “move [direction] 1" (i.e. strings, which are discrete Malmo movement commands).
+An episode in the MDP ends when the agent reaches the goal block or dies by entering lava.

-The agent’s percepts are highly limited in that it only knows its current position (represented as the coordinate position of the grid).
-The agent’s actions are restricted to moving one block at a time in either the North, South, East, or West direction.
-In order for our agent to learn how to solve a maze, we implemented two reinforcement learning algorithms that require the agent to store the reward feedback at the end of each episode and use this knowledge in its next episode.
+The agent’s percepts are highly limited in that it only knows its current position (the coordinate position of the grid).
+Consequently, the agent has no field of vision and does not know if there is a goal state.
+Thus our agent is forced to gain its knowledge by iterating through multiple episodes on the same maze.
+After numerous episodes, the agent learns the sequence of actions that will return the highest reward which made equivalent to reaching the goal block.

+We first implemented an on-policy learning algorithm called the State-Action-Reward-State-Action (Sarsa) algorithm to learn the MDP policy.
+This was completed and analyzed in our status report (status.md).
+To build upon our approach we decided to implement another on-policy learning algorithm called Sarsa(lambda), which adds “eligibility” traces to the Sarsa algorithm.
+In order to compare the results of our two algorithms we used the problem definition defined above for both.

 ## Approaches